 The identified Taxes are those against which the Tax Credits are statutorily authorized to be issued for the Bonds.
-Under Bond-related agreements, the OVCA may issue and the Trustee may claim Tax Credits with respect to any of the Taxes except the now-terminated corporate franchise tax and intangibles dealer tax, including the financial institutions tax.
+Under Bond-related agreements, the OVCA may issue and the Trustee may claim Tax Credits with respect to any of the Taxes except the now-terminated corporate franchise tax and intangibles dealer tax.
 Additional revenues are expected to be available to make the State Payments, including receipts from the other Taxes and from the State sales tax to the extent not encumbered for other specific purposes.

-Under current State law, in the event that current receipts of any Tax are insufficient to make the State Payments, the State Payments (as with any refund payable from the STRF) are required to be paid from current receipts of the State sales tax, which has increased from \$8.3 billion in FY 2012 to more than \$10.5 billion in FY 2016.
+Under State law, in the event that current receipts of any Tax are insufficient to make the State Payments, the State Payments (as with any refund payable from the STRF) have historically been required to be paid from current receipts of the State sales tax, which has increased from \$8.6 billion in FY 2013 to \$10.8 billion in FY 2017.
 Solely in order to clarify the State's tax revenue accounting, the Ohio Department of Taxation (ODT) proposed and the General Assembly enacted in the biennial appropriations act effective July 1, 2013, an amendment to eliminate the statutory mandate to utilize such sales tax receipts.
 ODT has confirmed that this amendment was intended solely for accounting purposes and that this change in law will not affect the sources available to make any payments from appropriations made to the STRF, including the State Payments resulting from any Tax Credit claims.
 Thus, the amendment enacted in the Ohio Budget Bill (to the provisions governing payments of tax refunds payable from the STRF) does not affect the resources available to pay any tax refund, including the State Payments.

 State Payments, as with all tax refunds and other payments by the State, may only be made upon an appropriation by the General Assembly, which appropriation cannot extend beyond two years.
 Each biennial budget contains a single appropriation that applies to all refunds of business or personal taxes.
-For each fiscal year in the biennia ending June 30, 2015 and 2017 the initial identified appropriation amount has been \$1,546,800,000, with the following language included in the appropriation: "If it is determined that additional appropriations are necessary for [paying required tax refunds], such amounts are hereby appropriated."
-In each of the completed fiscal years in such biennia aggregate tax refunds by the State have exceeded the initial appropriation amount and they may exceed the appropriated amount in future fiscal years.
-In each such completed year, the ODT has determined, and advised the Director of the Office of Management and Budget ("OBM"), that additional appropriations were necessary for paying required tax refunds and the Director of OBM has administratively increased the budget authorization to the amount determined by the ODT to be necessary to pay all tax refunds payable by the State for the appropriate fiscal year and transferred such additional amounts into the STRF.
-ODT and OBM expect to take the same actions when required in future fiscal year in order to pay all required tax refunds.
-No legislative or other administrative approval is necessary as the appropriation in the biennial budget act contains the appropriation of all amounts determined to
+For each Fiscal Year in the biennia ending June 30, 2015 and 2017 the initial identified appropriation amount has been \$1,546,800,000, with the following language included in the appropriation: "If it is determined that additional appropriations are necessary for [paying required tax refunds], such amounts are hereby appropriated."
+In each of the completed Fiscal Years in such biennia aggregate tax refunds by the State have exceeded the initial appropriation amount and they may exceed the appropriated amount in future Fiscal Years.
+In each such completed year, the ODT has determined, and advised the Director of the Office of Management and Budget ("OBM"), that additional appropriations were necessary for paying required tax refunds and the Director of OBM has administratively increased the budget authorization to the amount determined by the ODT to be necessary to pay all tax refunds payable by the State for the appropriate Fiscal Year and transferred such additional amounts into the STRF.
+ODT and OBM expect to take the same actions when required in future Fiscal Year in order to pay all required tax refunds.
+No legislative or other administrative approval is necessary as the appropriation in the biennial budget act contains the appropriation of all amounts determined to be necessary for all such tax refunds (including any State Payments) and OBM must transfer the necessary amounts into the STRF to pay required tax refunds.